Travel.State.Gov > International Travel > Country Information > Nigeria International Travel Information

 Visit the website of Nigeria’s National Tourism Ministry.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Nigeria’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nigeria’s air carrier operations.
-Further information may be found on the FAA’s safety assessment page
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) periodically assesses the government of Nigeria’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nigeria’s air carrier operations.
+At the time of this posting, Nigeria had a Category 1 ranking (i.e. meets FAA guidelines for direct flights to/from the United States).
+Further information may be found on the FAA’s safety assessment page.